 The LGBTQIA Resource Center coordinates a range of programs and events throughout the year aimed at educating faculty, students, and staff about LGBTQIA issues, providing safe spaces for LGBTQIA students to build community and explore their identities and facilitating conversations about LGBTQIA diversity, equity and inclusion.

 New Student and Transition Programs

 This office coordinates a variety of programs and services to support the orientation, transition, and academic success of new students.
-New Student and Sophomore Programs (NSSP) offers a combination of valuable information, community building activities, time-honored Georgia Tech traditions, and leadership opportunities.
+New Student & Transition Programs (NSTP) offers a combination of valuable information, community building activities, time-honored Georgia Tech traditions, and leadership opportunities.

 Parent & Family Programs

 Parent & Family Programs helps families stay connected to their students through helpful resources, involvement opportunities, and timely information so families can share in this exciting and important time in their student's life.
 Annual events include: Sibs Day in the Spring and Family Weekend in the Fall of each year.

 Research and Assessment